Pierre Boulanger, Ph.D., P. Eng

 Member of the editorial board of the Journal SENSORS

-Review Editor of Frontier in Virtual Reality
+Review Editor of Frontiers in Virtual Reality

-Member of the CIHR Reviewers
+Member of the CIHR Reviewers Board

 Current Grants